manavukani/video-stream-backend/README.md

    2. Use async
 4. Setup middlewares like cors, cookieParser, static - "public" folder, etc.
 5. Build "Utils" as required
+   - AsyncHandler
-   - Wrapping async functions with asyncHandler provides centralized error handling for asynchronous operations across the entire application.
-Instead of handling errors individually in each async function, you can handle them uniformly in one place.
+     - Instead of handling errors individually in each async function, you can handle them uniformly in one place.
+     - Wrapping `async` functions with `asyncHandler` provides centralized error handling for asynchronous operations
    - code reusability
    - clean, readable code
 6. Create Model Schema